sahana-manju/Breezoscan_User/README.md

 * Check Air Quality for Any Desired Region :Enables the users to retrieve information about the air quality in any chosen region, offering the flexibility to select both country and city.
 * Check Global Air Quality Data :Provides users with a detailed overview of global Air Quality statistics.
 * Researcher Login :Authorizes researchers to access the confidential account page, unlocking additional features for their use.

+## Results
+SVC achieved best results compared to other models with an Accuracy of 97% and F1 Score of 96%